 RIYADH/DUBAI - The Saudi government is expected to take a 35 percent stake in construction giant Saudi Binladin Group (SBG) as part of a financial settlement with state authorities, sources told Reuters on Thursday.

 The figure -- previously unknown -- was confirmed by four sources familiar with the matter.

 It represents the total stakes of chairman Bakr Binladin and his brothers Saleh and Saad, all of whom were detained in an anti-graft crackdown in November alongside scores of other businessmen, princes and officials, according to some of the sources.

 A formal transfer of control has not yet taken place, causing prolonged uncertainty about the fate of the company two months after it announced that some shareholders might transfer part of their holdings to the state against outstanding dues.

-and the government were not immediately available for comment.
-Reuters could not independently confirm the status and whereabouts of the three Binladin
+Officials from SBG and the government were not immediately available for comment.
+Reuters could not independently confirm the status and whereabouts of the three Binladin brothers.

 Most detainees in the anti-corruption probe were released after reaching settlements with the authorities, who say they arranged to seize more than $100 billion in assets through such deals.

 But the government has provided few details about who was detained in the sweep, what they were accused of and how much they gave up.